-The explanation below may be able to help you find your question of how big of a water heater do I need in an easy-to-understand way.
+The explanation below may help you answer your question about how big of a water heater I need in an easy-to-understand way.

 How Big of a Water Heater Do I Need?

-To come with an accurate answer, you need to estimate the amount of hot water used by the household during the “peak” hour.
-However, it can also be roughly estimated from the numbers of your family members alone, which would be:
+To come up with an accurate answer, you need to estimate the amount of hot water the household uses during the “peak” hour.
+However, it can also be roughly estimated from the number of your family members alone, which would be:

 - 1 – 2 people: 30 to 40 gallons